ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/enabling-uarte.md

 uarte.enable.write(|w| w.enable().enabled());
 ```

-✅ Disable the peripheral unsafely by writing raw bits into the register.
+### Step 6: Disable the peripheral unsafely by writing raw bits into the register.

+Write 0 into the register to disable it.
+Call the helper function once more and run your code.
+Compare your output with the expected output on top of this page.

 ```rust
 unsafe {